-Relationships are a tricky thing to navigate especially long-distance ones
+Relationships are a tricky thing to navigate especially when you’re social distancing

 By Leah Kabindu

 Relationships are a tricky thing to navigate and depending on the situation, they can be wonderful or miserable.
-It becomes even more complicated when it’s a long-distance.
-Here are a few guidelines to help you navigate a long-distance relationship.
+It becomes even more complicated when it’s a long-distance or when you’re dealing a worldwide pandemic and social distancing has become the rule.
+Here are a few guidelines to help you through these trying times.

 Communication is key